jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis-V3.md

 ### Install an IDE

-1. Install either Visual Studio IDE or Visual Studio Code fomr this URL: https://visualstudio.microsoft.com/
+1. Install either Visual Studio IDE or Visual Studio Code from this URL: https://visualstudio.microsoft.com/
 1. If you choose Visual Studio Code, also install the C# extension

 ### Obtain PCF Credentials